James Outman Player Props: Dodgers vs. Giants

-On Friday, James Outman (.192 slugging percentage in past 10 games, with no home runs) and the Los Angeles Dodgers face the San Francisco Giants, whose starting pitcher will be John Brebbia.
-First pitch is at 10:10 PM ET.
+The Los Angeles Dodgers, including James Outman (.259 slugging percentage in past 10 games, including zero home run), battle the San Francisco Giants at Dodger Stadium, Saturday at 9:10 PM ET.

-In his most recent game, he went 1-for-4 against the White Sox.
+In his most recent appearance, he had two hits (going 2-for-4 with two RBI) against the Giants.

 James Outman Game Info & Props vs. the Giants